ml-research/vlol-dataset-gen/README.md

 |       			       |   		   |       		        |         			         |       		        |                   |             torus              |
 |       		        |   		   |       		        |         			         |       		        |                   |              none              |

+The Train generator also allows for a simpler visualization relying on less complex objects.
 The following image illustrates the above described descriptors.

 <div align="center">